zenarcha/extraction-OS-capability/README.md

 - Follow the applicable engineering rules.
 - Keep prompts, schemas and implementation consistent.
 - Reuse existing schemas and components when appropriate.
+- Prefer the simplest implementation that satisfies the requirements.
 - Do not invent engineering practices that contradict the documented guidance.

 ---